Bull Terrier

 Top Takeaways

 Bull Terriers make loyal, loving companions for active families and experienced pup parents.
 They require a lot of exercise, training and attention and should never be left on their own for long periods.
-Although they can be stubborn and strong-willed, they’ll do anything for a laugh and provide hours of entertainment to those who are up for the adventure.
+They’ll do anything for a laugh and provide hours of entertainment to those who are up for the adventure.

 Search for Adoptable Bull Terriers Near You